 To simplify the hardware functions, categorize each of the parts, along with explanations, into the following four groups:

 Step 2: Build your robot.

-Students already familiar with electronics or robotics such as littleBits or LEGO Mindstorms will already be familiar with the concepts and functions of motors, sensors, gears and system development.
-However, the metal/aluminum structures and configuration of the VEXnet system or the new V5 system will most likely be very new to them.
-For the others, everything they encounter will be new and perhaps be intimidating.
+Students already familiar with other robotics systems, such asLEGO Mindstorms or VEX IQ, should understand the concepts and functions of motors, sensors, gears and system development.
+However, the metal/aluminum structures and configuration of theV5 system will likely be new to them.
+For the others, everything they encounter will be new and most likely overwhelming.
 So give your learners time to explore and learn through guided practice and gradual release of responsibility.